lidatie/accel-sim-framework/Dockerfile/README.md

 It need to have Docker and Nvidia docker installed.
 This Readme does not conver this part

 ## Notes.
-Though use this docker file can simply your work to build Accel, but you still need to do some steps after you have the docker containner running.
-This is because some build script has problem to run when building the docker images.
-The extra step has been given in the Dockerfile.txt, you can refer to them
+Though using this docker file can simply your work to build Accel-sim, you still need to do further build steps after you have the docker containner running.
+This is because that some build script has problem to run when building the docker images.
+The extra step has been given in the Dockerfile.txt, you can refer to them, for example
 ```bash
 WORKDIR /root/accel-sim-framework
 #Pls run following two command inside running docker containner